 The pretty and historically important city of Sassari is the second largest in Sardinia, and lies in a beautiful spot in the North West region of the island.

 One of the oldest established cities on Sardinia, Sassari is a cultural delight and is famed for its art and culture, while also being an important place in terms architecture.

-Apart from its importance in cultural terms, Sassari is famous for a spectacular traditional event that takes place each year in August; the ‘Faradda di li candareri’ – or Descent of the Candle bearers (Official site) – draws in many spectators both locally and from abroad, and is well worth experiencing.
+Apart from its importance in cultural terms, Sassari is famous for a spectacular traditional event that takes place each year in August; the ‘Faradda di li candareri’ – or Descent of the Candle bearers (city council event) – draws in many spectators both locally and from abroad, and is well worth experiencing.

 Origins of the Descent of the Candelieri